microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls the wrapping column of the editor when `editor.wordWrap` is 'wordWrapColumn' or 'bounded'.
   "editor.wordWrapColumn": 80,

   // Controls the indentation of wrapped lines.
-Can be one of 'none', 'same' or 'indent'.
+Can be one of 'none', 'same', 'indent' or 'deepIndent'.
   "editor.wrappingIndent": "same",

 // SCM